![]() |

 How Can Employers Help?

-Adjusting certain company policies may be helpful as well.
+Adjusting specific company policies may be helpful.
 You want to create a work environment that will help employees to thrive while feeling safe.
-This could involve granting employees permission to take more breaks when they are feeling overwhelmed.
-It could also mean allowing people to work from home when it is plausible to do so.
+This could involve granting employees permission to take more breaks when feeling overwhelmed.
+It could also mean allowing people to work from home when possible.

 Mental Health Treatments Matter

-You will be able to protect your employees and create the best possible work environment.
+You can protect your employees and create the best possible work environment.
 When you pay attention to mental health concerns, it is better for the business as a whole.
 Employees can rediscover their sense of peace and will be able to work to the best of their abilities.
-Do not hesitate to make use of professional depression treatment if you have people who are in need of help.
+Do not hesitate to make use of professional depression treatment if you have people who need help.